-What's exciting right now is a first class investment opportunity that exists for adventurous ISA and pension investors.
+What's exciting right now is an opportunity that exists for adventurous ISA and pension investors.
 I mentioned this before but let me repeat one more time.
-The stock market has not made any progress in the last ten years and markets can't keep going sideways forever.
-Because the long-term trend over the last century has been a very firm and very strong uptrend, when markets have extended periods where they move sideways, eventually they have to play catch up and that means the market right now is well over due a move.
+The stock market has not made any progress in the last 10 years and markets can't keep going sideways forever.
+Because the long-term trend over the last century has been a very firm and very strong upwards trend, when markets have extended periods where they move sideways, eventually they have to play catch up and that means the market right now is due a move northwards.

-If over the next ten years the Nasdaq really takes off like I think it will, and you have a system of beating the Nasdaq, this up and coming decade could be a serious boom time.
+If, over the next 10 years, the Nasdaq really takes off like we think it will, and you have a method of beating the Nasdaq, this up and coming decade could be a serious boom time.

-AS: That sounds exciting.
-Does that mean we can now move to the fifth ISA investing tip?

-SS: Yes, my fifth investment tip for successful ISA investing is Tax Shelters Equals Compounding Power.
+- AS: That sounds exciting.
+Does that mean we can now move to the fifth ISA investing tip? - SS: Yes, my fifth investment tip for successful ISA investing is 'Tax Shelters Equal Compounding Power'.